selfcustody/krux/docs/getting-started/using-a-multisig-wallet.en.md

 This guide assumes you have already created a mnemonic for each cosigner that will be in your multisig wallet.
 If that is not the case, head over to the [Generating a Mnemonic](../generating-a-mnemonic) page and complete those steps first.

 When entering your mnemonics into Krux, make sure to select *Multisig* for all keys in your multisig.
-The choice of single-key vs. multisig at this point will change the derivation path used to generate your master extended public key (xpub) which will affect how wallet software handles it.
+The choice of single-sig vs. multisig at this point will change the derivation path used to generate your master extended public key (xpub) which will affect how wallet software handles it.

 <img src="../../img/maixpy_m5stickv/wallet-type-options-multisig-125.png">
 <img src="../../img/maixpy_amigo_tft/wallet-type-options-multisig-150.png">